Water Conservation Ordinance (241.7 KiB, 989 hits)

 Penalties: Late Fees and Shut Offs

-Payments for water and sewer bills are due within 30 days.
-A failure to pay by the due date will result in a penalty on the account at 30 days.
-A notice of delinquent account will be sent at this time.
-If payments are still not made by 60 days another penalty will be applied to the account along with another notice of delinquent account.
-The same will occur at 90 days if no payment is received.
-At 90 days the Town of Nederland will commence the process of shutting off service and a related fee will be added to the account.
-At this time a shut off notice will be sent to the mailing address and also posted at the address of service.
-If we do not receive payment in full by within 15 days of this notice the water service will be discontinued.
+Payments for water and sewer bills are due within 30 days of the bill being mailed.
+Payments need to be received at Town Hall before close of business (5pm) to be considered on time (regardless of postmark date).
+A failure to pay by the due date will result in a late fee (5% of unpaid balance) on the account at 30 days.
+If payments are still not made by 50 days another late fee assessment will be applied to the account.
+The same will occur at 70 days if no payment is received.
+At 70 days the Town of Nederland will commence the process of shutting off service and a related fee ($75.00) will be added to the account.
+At this time a shut off notice (red tag) will be posted at the address of service.
+If we do not receive payment in full (cash or certified funds only) within 15 days of this notice, the water service will be discontinued.